Share with friends who are paying retail price for their travel!

 We recently received an email from a Travel Freely member who asked us for our recommendation for what to do with her existing cards: “The thing I realized was that I have way too many store credit cards that don’t provide any perks.
 I also have a few major cards that do the same thing.
 How do I get rid of those cards to move on to my new travel goal without dinging my credit?”

-It’s common for people to think that they need to cancel all of their existing cards to make way for travel rewards cards, but that couldn’t be farther from the truth.
-In fact, canceling your current cards can cause a decrease in your credit score.
+It’s common for people to think they need to cancel all their existing cards to make way for travel rewards cards, but that couldn’t be farther from the truth.
+Canceling your current cards can cause a decrease in your credit score.

-When getting started, the most important thing is to be sure to leave your oldest credit card(s) open as this will help your credit score (this applies to any type of card, not just a store credit card!).
+When getting started, the most important thing is to leave your oldest credit card(s) open, as this will help your credit score (this applies to any type of card, not just a store credit card!).
 It’s not a big deal if you keep a few of your cards open, especially if they have been open for a long time and don’t have an annual fee.
 Closing your oldest cards can really ding your credit.

 Truthfully, it’s not a matter of how many credit cards you have open at the moment, but more so your overall credit limit.
 If closing a lot of your cards means lowering your overall credit limit, this can negatively impact your credit score.

 In addition to keeping your oldest cards open, the other big factor is that banks scrutinize the most recent applications.
-Chase has its 5/24 rule where they will not approve you for a new card if you’ve gotten 5 or more personal cards from any bank in the last 24 months.
-So, store credit cards can really hurt if you continue to open them.
+Chase’s unofficial 5/24 rule states that they will not approve you for a new card if you’ve gotten 5 or more personal cards from any bank in the last 24 months.
+So, store credit cards can hurt if you continue to open them.

 Keep reading for an in-depth look at how your current cards help to boost your credit age and overall credit score!